DataBiosphere/toil/docs/architecture.rst

 Toil architecture
 *****************

 The following diagram layouts out the software architecture of Toil.

 .. figure:: toil_architecture.jpg
     :width: 350px
     :align: center
     :height: 350px
-    :alt: alternate text
+    :alt: Toil's architecture is composed of the leader, the job store, the worker processes, the batch system, the node provisioner, and the stats and logging monitor.
     :figclass: align-center

     Figure 1: The basic components of the toil architecture.
 Note the node provisioning is coming soon.

 These components are described below:
     * the leader:
         The leader is responsible for deciding which jobs should be run.
 To do this it traverses the job graph.
 Currently this is a single threaded process, but we make aggressive steps to prevent it becoming a bottleneck (see `Read-only Leader`_ described below).
     * the job-store: